Tim Southee: 2009 winter season – lower-level internationals

 Southee retained one of New Zealand Cricket's 20 player contracts for the 12 months from 1 August 2009 but through the winter season was left out of Black Caps teams.
 Instead he played as a New Zealand emerging player, and for New Zealand A. His results were encouraging but Shane Bond's return to international cricket gave him another rival for international selection.

 In late July and early August the Australian Institute of Sport hosted a four-team tournament including "emerging players" teams from New Zealand, India and South Africa.
 The tournament combined both Twenty20 matches (New Zealand played two) and one-day matches (six).
 Southee played all eight matches for New Zealand, finishing with 12 wickets – twice as many as any of his teammates – at 28.66.
 He scored runs quickly with 55 off 56 balls in the one-days matches.
 New Zealand won only one game.

-Within a week of the tournament finishing in Australia, Southee arrived in Chennai, India to play four two-day games and a 50-over match with the New Zealand A side.
+Within a week of the tournament finishing in Australia, Southee arrived in Chennai, India to play four two-day games and a 50-over match with the New Zealand A team.
 Southee took only three wickets in the two-day matches (one in each of New Zealand's bowling innings, with one game ruined by rain).
 In the one-day match he took 3/37 off six overs.